samarthdd/GW-proxy/README.md

 -  In Progress are issues that somebody is ACTIVELY WORKING ON RIGHT NOW (this last bit is important since you are clocking for the day, and have not move that issue the To Review status, then move it back to the backlog

--  In Review/QA we have the issues that need review from a member of the Glasswall team (important: only members of the Glasswall team should move issues from the Review status to the Done status)
+-  In Review/QA we have the issues that need review from a member of the Glasswall team (important: only members of the Glasswall team should move issues from the Review status to the Closed status)